Real estate calculators and rental market data

 Reno, NV

-Tesla's Gigafactory changed the employment landscape here practically overnight.
+Tesla's Gigafactory rewrote Reno's employment landscape practically overnight.
 No state income tax, a growing logistics sector, and a city that went from "small Tahoe town" to "actual metro" faster than most people realized.

 15 zip codes